-Whole flower hemp extract is made up of cannabinoids and terpenes that bind to the receptors and fortify the body’s ECS, repairing where it’s necessary.
+Full Spectrum Hemp Extract is made up of cannabinoids and terpenes that bind to the receptors and fortify the body’s ECS, repairing where it’s necessary.
 It it what’s called an ‘adaptogen’ – meaning that it will identify and regulate the imbalances that are specific to your body.

 Over 20 years of research has revealed that human brain cells and nerve cells have two types of cannabinoid receptors, or special molecules that grab cannabinoids.
 When a cannabinoid meets a receptor, it can cause an effect to occur within the cell, similar to the way a locked door will not open until a particular key (cannabinoid) is inserted and turned in the lock (receptor).